MartinKraychev/TraveLux/README.md

 Both the client and server are already deployed and there is no need for any setup.

-You can access the app [here](https://marvelous-dusk-809212.netlify.app/)
+You can access the app [here](https://marvelous-dusk-809212.netlify.app/).
+Netlify is used for the client deployment.

 ## App structure and functionality